MuriloLCN/Edu-Draw-Python/README.md

 ## Installation

-In order to use the Python version you can simply download the ```simpledraw.py``` and import it in your code like any other library.
+In order to use the Python version you can simply download the ```edudraw.py``` and import it in your code like any other library.
 You'll also need the requirements, which can be installed from the ```requirements.txt``` file.

 ## Setting up

-In order to begin using the SimpleDraw class to make your drawings, you need to do a few steps first:
+In order to begin using the EduDraw class to make your drawings, you need to do a few steps first:

 #### 1. Install the requirements